 Distance: over 30 miles of trails

 With over 800 acres and 30 miles of trails, the Massanutten Western Slope Property, adjacent to the Massanutten Resort, is great for mountain bikers of all skill levels.
-Trail season continues through Sunday, Nov.
-1, so now is the perfect time to zip through the wilderness-filled pathways.
-As the landscape is private property, you must purchase a trail pass to gain access to all of the unique trails, depicted here on this map. // 1822 Resort Drive, McGaheysville
+Trail season continues through Tuesday, November 1, so now is the perfect time to zip through the wilderness-filled pathways.
+As the landscape is private property, you must purchase a trail pass to gain access to all of the unique trails, depicted here on this map.
+1822 Resort Dr., McGaheysville

 Sugar Hill Loop Trail